ARM-software/arm-trusted-firmware/docs/porting-guide.md

 This function is called with the MMU and data caches disabled.
 It is responsible for placing the executing secondary CPU in a platform-specific state until the primary CPU performs the necessary actions to bring it out of that state and allow entry into the OS.
+This function must not return.

 In the ARM FVP port, each secondary CPU powers itself off.
 The primary CPU is responsible for powering up the secondary CPU when normal world software